Giving to the Michael and Elaine Serling Institute for Jewish Studies and Modern Israel

 This fund provided by Selma Hollander and in memory of Professor Emeritus Stanley Hollander supports programming annually related to the Jewish arts and music, including support for an annual lecture or performance.

-Julie and Ed Levy Jr. Scholarship for Student Leaders Studying in Israel
+Ed Levy, Jr. and Linda Dresner Levy Scholarship for Students Studying in Israel

-This fund donated by industrialist Ed Levy Jr. supports student leaders at Michigan State University studying in Israel.
-The Levy Scholarship currently offers $2500 for summer study, and $3000 for semester or $5000 for academic year study to qualified students for study in Israel.
+This fund donated by industrialist Ed Levy Jr. supports students at Michigan State University studying in Israel.

 Ed and Dot Slade Scholarship for Study in Israel

 This fund donated by alumnus Ed Slade supports students at Michigan State University with an athletic background for study in Israel.

 This fund supports efforts by the Serling Institute to partner with other academic units at MSU to bring in visiting Israeli scholars to strengthen our faculty resources and expand course offerings in Jewish Studies.